 Avoid extreme restriction: Severe calorie cutting increases cortisol, promotes muscle loss, and often backfires.
 A modest deficit with adequate protein is more effective than aggressive dieting.

-Does Sleep Affect Perimenopausal Weight Gain?
+Does Sleep Affect Menopause Weight Gain?

 - Sleep deprivation increases ghrelin (hunger hormone) and decreases leptin (fullness hormone)